“Dear, why do you keep buying new guitar while you’re having dozens of them?”, my mom said that when I got my Yamaha FG800 Acoustic Guitar.

 I would say Yamaha FG800 is one of the best acoustic guitars for beginners.
 It is more decent and affordable than most of the acoustic guitars in this range that I have played.

-Hopefully, this review will help you in your decision.
+Hopefully, this Yamaha Fg800 Acoustic Guitar Review will help you in your decision.
 If you want a review for any guitar, feel free to leave a comment below!